dombrant/100-days-of-code/r1-log.md

 ### R1D52 (February 24th, 2018)
 Today I finished Brad Traversy's AJAX Crash Course video, and I also started and finished his [Fetch API Introduction](https://youtu.be/Oive66jrwBs) video.
 The Fetch API video was really fun to do, because it was my first time submitting a post request.
 The Fetch API makes it pretty simple.

+### R1D53 (February 25th, 2018)
+Today I got a few small projects done.
+I tested a project of making a release in GitHub using Git tags.
+I also got my portfolio's 'coming soon' page working in Firefox (it was a simple fix with the margin-top for the first element in the container.
+I also coded along to Brandon Morelli's articles on [map, filter, reduce and chaining all three](https://codeburst.io/javascript-learn-to-chain-map-filter-and-reduce-acd2d0562cd4).
+It was a really fun exercise.

+Lastly, I got some of things in place to get started on v1.0 of my portfolio.